 God Will Use The Weak

-We know we are not the only ones who have asked ourselves those questions.
+We know we’re not the only ones who have asked ourselves those questions.
 However, God will use the weak to shame the wise.

 “But God has chosen the foolish things of the world to put to shame the wise,

-Unfortunately, too many of us are embarrassed to share what we’re going through with others.
-Not wanting others to know our business or want to hear what others have to say about how we live our life, we choose to be silent.
+Unfortunately, many of us are embarrassed to share what we’re going through with others.
+Not wanting others to know our business or want to hear what others have to say about how we live our life.
+As a result, we choose to be silent.

 We don’t even bother to share with our own brothers and sisters in Christ what we’re going through.
 The very same people whose calling through Christ is to love, encourage and strengthen each other.
 But out of pride, shame, and fear, we fake the funk.